-The French Revolution of 1789 was one of the most dramatic social upheavals in history.
-Mixed into the hodge-podge of economic, social and political issues, the people of France had a huge beef with the hedonistic lifestyle of the monarchy and aristocracy, while commoners were starving in the streets.
-Considered one of the major triggers in kicking off the revolution, the excesses of the French court was nothing a new.
+The women in the life of Louis XIV is a history unto itself.
+The year 1789 in France was one of the most dramatic social upheavals in history.
+Mixed into the hodge-podge of economic, social and political issues, the people of France had a huge beef with the hedonistic lifestyle of the monarchy and aristocracy (which in many ways had taken their cues from Louis XIV and his women), while commoners were starving in the streets.
+Considered one of the major triggers in setting things off, the excesses of the French court were nothing new.

 Like many people with too much time and money on their hands, the royals that occupied Versailles in the 18th century are reputed to have indulged in complete debauchery.
 They were the forerunners of excess, establishing the principals of overindulgence.
-Louis XIV, the Sun King, was known for overtly licentious behavior.
+Louis XIV, the Sun King, was particularly known for his behavior with women.

 Louis XIV was crowned on June 7, 1654 and reigned as king of France for 61 years.
-Throughout his life, he had a myriad of sexual encounters before, during, and after his marriage to Queen Marie Thérèse.
+Throughout his life, he had a myriad of affairs before, during, and after his marriage to Queen Marie Thérèse.

 The Moment the King Became a Man

-His father died when Louis XIV was only five years old.
+His father passed away when Louis was only five years old.
 His mother took control of the government and ruled over all affairs of state, including every element of her son’s upbringing.
 Every element.

 Louis XIV’s biographer, Antonia Fraser, says Kate was 39 years old when she was made to lie in wait for the young Dauphin (heir apparent) so as to educate him in the ways of the bedroom.

 Another biographer, Aurora Van Goeth, described Kate as “not what was considered a beauty by 17th century standards.”
 According to Fraser, “The experience seems to have been enjoyable enough to be repeated on several further occasions,” a fact that Van Goeth also notes.